 Born and raised in Nicosia, Cyprus George Lernis is a drummer and world percussionist.
 In addition to the drums George specializes in a number of instruments such as: the Darbuka, Bendir, Riq and Davul.
 George holds a bachelor’s degree from Berklee College of Music in Jazz Performance and a master’s degree from Longy Conservatory in Modern American Music.
 Over the last few years George has recorded and collaborated with prominent figures and ensembles such as: Dave Liebman, Anat Cohen, Antonio Sanchez, Tiger Okoshi and A Far Cry String Orchestra to name a few.
 George has performed in venues such as the Carnegie Hall and Lincoln Center.

-The ensemble teaches music workshops for students of all ages and abilities.
-Some of the group's past workshops were held at Emerson College, Emmanuel College and Tufts University.
-The workshops are adjusted to the musical level and experience of each group and they include the teaching of Greek and Mediterranean melodies, rhythms of the region, as well as discussions of historical and cultural background of the music.
+The workshops are adjusted to the musical level and experience of each group and they include the teaching of Greek and Mediterranean melodies, rhythms of the region, as well as discussions of the historical and cultural background of the music.

-Contact Pharos Ensemble at or by filling out the form below:
+Contact Anatoliama Ensemble at or by filling out the form below:

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.